wesleywerner/loveslime/README.md

 ![func](api/func.png) `chain:talk (actor, words)`

-Calls `slime:addSpeech`.
+Calls `slime:say`.
 Resolves when the given actor is not busy speaking.
 If `slime:skipSpeech` is called while the actor is talking, then this link will be resolved.

 ![func](api/func.png) `chain:sound (source)`